Federation Rules – 2025

 STATE FEDERATION SHOOTER OF THE YEAR

-Each ASA state may conduct a Shooter of the Year program if they conduct a minimum of six (6) qualifiers, with a minimum of 50% of qualifiers (plus the State Championship score) to count toward SOY.
+Conduct a minimum of six (6) qualifiers, with a minimum of 50% of qualifiers (plus the State Championship score) to count toward SOY

 - Competitors must include their score from the ASA State Championship to be eligible for SOY awards.

 - The program must include all amateur classes recognized by the ASA Federation.
 Classes must average at least 3 paying competitors per Qualifier to participate.
-If a Qualifier has combined individual class scores the scores must be separated and rank ordered for SOY placement calculations.

 - 50 points for tournament participation